edsu/inkdroid.org/_posts/2026-03-16-seeing-the-web.md

 | 2026-03-13 16:50:00 | 1947 | 7363 |  | 23 | 9187 |
 | 2026-03-14 07:32:00 | 72 | 4 | 2 |  | 78 |

-The more successful crawls did a good job of crawling the entire site, that was well linked: standard homepage with anchor tag based paging that includes links to all the posts.
-But knowing when you've got a partial crawl seems to be difficult.
-The URLs that were "skipped" were not in scope for the crawl, but that apparently can be changed by using the `options.includeExternalLinks` option when [setting up] the crawl.
+The more successful crawls did a good job of crawling the entire site.
+My website is well linked, with a standard homepage, that has anchor tag based paging that includes links to all the posts.
+But knowing when your results are a partial crawl seems to be difficult.
+Knowing the actual dimensions of a "website" is one of the more difficult things about web archiving practice.
+The URLs that were labled as "skipped" were not in scope for the crawl.
+If you wanted to include those apparently there is a `options.includeExternalLinks` option when [setting up] the crawl.

 From watching the web server logs it was clear that:

-1. Cloudflare doesn't appear to be relying on previously cached data, it seems to request the same content each run.
-My static site didn't change over the course of these crawls, and uses [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/ETag) to signal when content changes.
+1. Cloudflare doesn't appear to be relying on previously cached data, each result appeared to require a round trip to the server.
+My static site didn't change over the course of these tests, and uses [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/ETag) to signal when content changes.
-2. Cloudflare appears to be fetching CSS, JavaScript and images for the rendering of each page (they aren't cached).
+2. Cloudflare appears to be fetching CSS, JavaScript and images for the rendering of each page (they aren't being cached by the Browser Worker).

-The throughput on the web server seemed to peak around 300 requests / minute (5 requests / second).
+3. The throughput on the web server seemed to peak around 300 requests / minute (5 requests / second).
 For most sites this seems perfectly feasible.

 <a href="/images/cloudflare-requests.png"><img src="/images/cloudflare-requests.png" class="img-fluid"></a>